zaphar/ucg/docsite/site/content/reference/expressions.md

 0:2:10 == [0, 2, 4, 6, 8, 10];
 ```

-Macros
+Functions
 -----

-Macros look like functions but they are resolved at compile time and
-configurations don't execute so they never appear in output.
-Macros close over
-the environment up to the point where they are declared in the file.
-One
+Functions close over the environment up to the point where they are declared in
-consequence of this is that they can not call themselves so recursive macros
+the file.
+One consequence of this is that they can not call themselves so
-are not possible.
+recursive functions are not possible.
 This is probably a feature.
-They are useful for constructing
+They are
-tuples of a certain shape or otherwise promoting data reuse.
-You define a macro
+useful for constructing tuples of a certain shape or otherwise promoting data
-with the `macro` keyword followed by the arguments in parentheses, a `=>`, and
+reuse.
+You define a function with the `function` keyword followed by the
-then a valid expression.
+arguments in parentheses, a `=>`, and then a valid expression.

 ```
-let mymacro = macro (arg1, arg2) => {
+let myfunc = func (arg1, arg2) => {
     host = arg1,
     port = arg2,
     connstr = "couchdb://@:@" % (arg1, arg2),
 };

-let my_dbconf = mymacro("couchdb.example.org", "9090");
+let my_dbconf = myfunc("couchdb.example.org", "9090");

 let my_dbhost = dbconf.host;

-let add = macro(arg1, arg2) => arg1 + arg2;
+let add = func (arg1, arg2) => arg1 + arg2;
 add(1, 1) == 2;
 ```